PostCyberPunk/DidM/docs/QuickStart.md

 # Any relative paths inside an included file are resolved based on that file’s location.
 # Default: []
 include = ["./themes/palettes.toml"]

+[skip_check]
+#whether to skip check if the current directory is a git repository
+#Default: false
+is_git_workspace = false
+#whether to skip check if the current directory is a symlink
+#Default: false
+is_working_dir_symlink = false
+#whether to skip check if the path contains unresolved environment variables
+#Default: false
+unresolved_env = false

 # Configuration priority order:
 # sketch.override_behaviour > composition.override_behaviour > behaviour